Azure/bicep-registry-modules/modules/lz/sub-vending/src/self/subResourceWrapper/readme.md

 virtualNetworkVwanPropagatedLabels | No       | An array of virtual hub route table labels to propogate routes to.
 If left blank/empty default label will be propogated to only. roleAssignmentEnabled | No       | Whether to create role assignments or not.
-If true, supply the array of role assignment objects in the parameter called `roleAssignments`. roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create.
+If true, supply the array of role assignment objects in the parameter called `roleAssignments`. roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create. disableTelemetry | No       | Disable telemetry collection by this module.
+For more information on the telemetry collected by this module, that is controlled by this parameter, see this page in the wiki: [Telemetry Tracking Using Customer Usage Attribution (PID)](https://github.com/Azure/bicep-lz-vending/wiki/Telemetry)

 ### subscriptionId